xperrylinn/cellular-automata-molecular-dynamics/README.md

 - Root directory: cellular-automata-molecular-dynamics
 	- Subdirectories:
-		- README.md: this file with a general description of the top directory
+		- README.md: this file, documentation on library functionality and a conceptual introduction to cellular automata
 		- Makefile: makefile to generate all executables and libraries also commands clean all the subdirectories.
 See Makefile for possible 'make commands'.
 		- src: this directory contains the source code with the functionality.
 		- include: this directory contains the APIs in the form of .h include files